rathena/rathena/npc/custom/eAAC_Scripts/kafraExpress/readme.txt

 (1) kewd_deep
 -------------
 This variable decides whether deep or short warps will be used.
-There's no need to set it as it will be set automatically based on which file was included (ke_warp_short.txt or ke_warp_deep.txt).
+As explained on the description, enabling deep warps allows warping to any dungeon level.

 (%) kewd_levelCost
 ------------------